Asha Tamirisa, Shane C. Smith, Heather Flor Cron, Veronica A. Perez, and Asata Radcliffe

 Veronica A. Perez’s historical silencing is a waterside installation featuring cast sugar sculptures of hands and arms reaching out of the sand.
 As this ephemeral work dissolves while on view, hair and a simple wire armature within will be exposed. historical silencing ruminates on the ongoing silencing and erasure of Latinx and Hispanic communities in Southern Maine, despite the significant cultural and economic impacts these communities have made including Portland’s booming sugar and molasses trade with Cuba in the early to mid-nineteenth century.
 (Read more for the artist statement, site history, and resources.)

-Asata Radcliffe’s installation will feature projections, lighting, and a mimicking of historical objects to tell a story about two Civil War soldiers, John and Henry Niles, two of the eleven children of the former homeowners Abraham and Harriet Niles.
-This piece seeks to express the impression of the blurred boundary of citizen or exile, the complex and fraught existence of the Black Civil War soldier, the phoenix that rose between enslavement and annihilation.
-The Niles House is a rare surviving structure of the Great Fire of 1866, and the home was a major nexus of Southern Maine’s Black community in the mid-nineteenth century.
+Asata Radcliffe’s installation features projections, lighting, and a mimicking of historical objects to tell a story about three Civil War soldiers, brothers John, Benjamin, and Henry Niles, three of the eleven children of the former homeowners Abraham and Harriet Niles.
+This piece seeks to express the impression of the blurred boundary of citizen or exile, the complex and fraught existence of Black Civil War soldier, the phoenix that rose between enslavement and annihilation.
+John & Benjamin fought in the war during the Battle of Crater.
+When Confederate forces overwhelmed the Union soldiers, Black troops were brought in to save the weakening Confederate army.
+Those Black troops fought valiantly to defeat the Union at the Battle of Crater, only to be fired upon by their fellow white Confederate soldiers on the battlefield, a deep betrayal, Black souls that are mourned within this installation.
 (Read more for the artist statement, site history, and resources.)

 Organized by Lia Wilson and Meg Hahn